 To view what is required by your Vocational Placement Provider, click here >> Vocational Placement FAQs

-Note: Students are required to complete a Police Check and additional manual handling training prior to commencing their vocational placement at their chosen facility.
-Any costs will be shouldered by the student.
-For students planning to do their vocational placement, the National Health and Medical Research Council (NHMRC) recommends immunisation for hepatitis A, hepatitis B, and influenza.
+Note: Students are required to complete a Police Check and manual handling training prior to commencing their work placement at their chosen facility.
+Costs for these will be met by the student.

 See the RPL Guide for more information on this process and how to apply.